mathix420/42-validate-film-buff/README.md

 # 42-validate-film-buff

-Python 3 script to unlock 6 achivements in Intra42.
+Python 3 script to unlock 6 achievements in 42.

 Just launch the script and give him what he want !